Exanthiax/Exanthiax-Docs/configuration/how-to-make-a-reward.md

 ## How to add rewards
 Each skill is its own config file, placed in the `/rewards/` folder, and you can add or remove them as you please.
 There's an example config called `_example.yml` to help you out!

 The ID of the Reward is the file name.
-This is what you use in your`battlepass.yml` ID's must be lowercase letters, numbers, and underscores only.
+This is what you use in your battlepass configs, and effect filters.
+ID's must be lowercase letters, numbers, and underscores only.

 ## Example Reward Config